 28.1.
 Attachment no. 1 and no. 2, as the same have been previously defined, shall be part and parcel of the present Agreement and they shall be binding for the Parties.

-The Agreement has been duly concluded on ____________, today ____________ in___ original counterparts, of which ___ copies having been withheld by the Lender, and one such counterpart has been released to the Parties.
+The parties understand that the signing of this contract can be done physically and/ or by a certified efectronic signature.